 - Unlimited emails – Unlike Mailchimp, with GetResponse, you can send an unlimited amount of emails to your subscribers, no matter the package you choose or the size of the list you have.

 - Cost-effectiveness – GetResponse offers you more features than Mailchimp, and in addition to that, it’s also more cost-effective.
 Meaning you get more but pay less than for Mailchimp.

 - Somewhat hard to use for enterprise companies – Once GetResponse helps you grow your sales, and you have multiple lists, audiences, and funnels, sometimes the UI can get a little bit confusing.
 But on the brighter side, our customer success reps are always there for assistance and if you go for the MAX account you get your own dedicated account manager.

 - Fewer integrations – even though GetResponse packs many features inside the tool, sometimes you’ll want to also integrate with external platforms.
 Compared to Mailchimp, it offers slightly fewer integrations out of the box (just over 120), however, you can still connect it with the main providers using API or integration connections like Zapier or Piesync.

-Paid plans start at $15/mo for up to 1000 subscribers and go up to $99/mo for the professional package.
+GetResponse offers a Free plan for up to 500 contacts.
+Paid plans start at $15/mo for up to 1000 subscribers and go up to $99/mo for the ecommerce marketing package.

-To put things in perspective, the plan with the same number of features as Mailchimp (or maybe even more) costs $179/mo for up to 25,000 people, while Mailchimp costs $230/mo.
+To put things in perspective, the plan with the same number of features as Mailchimp (or maybe even more) costs $179/mo for up to 25,000 people in GetResponse, while Mailchimp costs $230/mo.

 GetResponse’s overview as a Mailchimp alternative